 One thing has happened in the last – I don’t know how many – decades that has reduced carbon emissions globally: the great recession at its peak in 2009.
 That’s it!
 2010, without even a robust economic recovery, emissions went back up 10%.
 For all the efforts so many of us – not just in this room, this state, this country, but globally – have been putting into fighting climate change, the only thing that has actually fought climate change effectively has been the biggest economic meltdown since the great depression.
 The idea that we could mount a movement to contract economies globally to fight climate change has no traction anywhere.

 In my essay, I contrast constructive denial with destructive denial.
-Constructive denial is, in the face of terrible news, a determination to fight: Nelson Mandela in prison for twenty-seven years; people given death sentences by their doctors, who say, ‘No. That’s not my reality.
+Constructive denial is, in the face of terrible news, a determination to fight: Nelson Mandela in prison for 27 years; people given death sentences by their doctors, who say, ‘No. That’s my reality.
 And I’m going to beat this.’

 In the heyday of print journalism there was an article in the Boston Globe about a guy who’d been given a death sentence by his doctor, some horrible cancer.
 He fought it; he took every drug, was willing to face any side effect.
 And he beat it.
 I was so moved that I cut this out and put it on my wall.

-People who take that attitude now to climate catastrophe say — for everything I’ve ticked off — it’s not time to give up.
-Yes, it’s dire, maybe our chances are half of 1%, but if we, as climate activists, say ‘No, it’s impossible,’ we’re putting the last nail in the coffin.
+People who take that attitude now to climate catastrophe say – for everything I’ve ticked off – it’s time to give up.
+Yes, it’s dire, maybe our chances are half of 1%, but if, as climate activists, say ‘No, it’s impossible,’ we’re putting the last nail in the coffin.